MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/create-feedback-provider.md

 To create a feedback provider, you must satisfy the following prerequisites:

 - Install PowerShell 7.4-preview.3 or higher
-  - You must enable the `PSSubsystemPluginModel` experimental feature to enable support for feedback providers and predictors.
+  - You must enable the `PSSubsystemPluginModel` and the `PSFeedbackProvider` experimental feature to enable support for feedback providers and predictors.
 For more information, see [Using Experimental Features][01].
 - Install .NET 8 SDK - 8.0-preview.3 or higher

 ## Overview of a feedback provider